-Superb fairywrens are a tiny little bird that you will often see in or near very thick plant undergrowth where they shelter from bigger birds.
+Superb fairywrens are a tiny little bird that often seen in or near very thick plant undergrowth where they shelter from bigger birds.
 They will come out onto grass to feed on insects and seeds then retreat into bushes for safety.

 Superb fairywrens make a number of different calls but the most recognisable is a beautiful high-pitched tinkling sound.